Week of Nov. 23, 2014

-Athletics - The improvements to the Athletic fields will begin mid-September.
-The new field house foundation work will begin in October.
+The foundation for the Field House will begin once the permit is received.
 All of the new athletic facilities are on schedule for completion for the fall 2015 semester with the baseball and multi‐purpose field coming online in February.

 All work is weather dependent, we will promptly notify the community of any changes.